microsoft/msrd-rest-samples/Powershell/readme.md

-# MSRD REST API - Powershell Sample
+# Submitting fuzzing jobs using the MSRD REST API via Powershell

 MSRD supports two modes of job submissions: VM-based and package-based.
 The Powershell scripts under this folder demonstrate how to submit jobs with each method.
 For automated submission, the Package-based submission is preferred.
 It is faster since no VM needs to be created, but does require you to automate the installation and configuration of your test target.
-Whereas the VM-based submission gives you the ability to connect to the VM and manually configure the test target before submitting the job.
+The VM-based submission is slower overall but lets you connect to the VM and manually configure the virtual machine before submitting the job.

 ## Package-based job submission